 Determine your USP

-Step 2 Analyze your marketplace: Consider thecurrent trends in your market?
-For example, is a type of massage particularly popular?
-Also make a list of your biggest competitors and for each note what they do well and what they do poorly.
+Consider the current trends in your market?
+For example, is a type of massage prevalent?
+Also, please make a list of your biggest competitors, and for each, note what they do well and what they do poorly.
+Identify client needs and preferences

-Step 3 Identify client needs/preferences: Ask yourself what are the needs of your clients?
+Ask yourself what the needs of your clients are?
 What will make them come back to your spa or massage practice time and time again over the competition?
 Don’t only consider the services and retail products you offer in making your list.
-Think about the other qualities that are meaningful to clients such as convenience, customer service, friendly staff and reliability.
+Think about the other meaningful qualities to clients, such as convenience, customer service, friendly staff, and reliability.
+Identify your qualities

-Step 4 Identify your qualities: Make a list of the qualities of your spa or massage practice relative to meetings the needs of your clients.
-For example, if your specialty is sports massage, identify those attributes where you exceed the competition in education, experience and client base.
+Make a list of your spa or massage practice qualities relative to meeting the needs of your clients.
+For example, if your specialty is sports massage, identify those attributes that exceed the competition in education, experience, and client base.
 Identify what each of these qualities means to your clients in terms of benefits.
+Get feedback

-Step 7 Develop your marketing strategy: Incorporate your USP messages in your website – traditional, mobile and app - social media channels, advertisements, e-mail marketing, and any other promotional activities.
+Incorporate your USP messages in your website – traditional, mobile, and app - social media channels, advertisements, e-mail marketing, and any other promotional activities.
 Select visuals for marketing that also reinforce your USP.
 Visuals can reinforce your type of client, strong customer service, expertise in types of massage or skin treatments.